-Do you have something you really wish to write and share with the edtech community?
+Do you have something you wish to write about & share with the edtech community?

 EdTechReview has started to accept guest posts allowing the community members to produce their own content but with editorial guidelines mentioned below to follow.

 - Their stories and experiences on how they use technology for the betterment of learners;

 - The various ways in which they are using technologies to increase student engagement and improve learning outcomes.

 Administrators and Educational/Instructional Technology Staff can share their ideas, observations and tell us about: